The Four Polarizations of the $W$ at High Energies: Case Studies in Polarization Interference

-Following the strategy for computing polarization interference in Sec.~\ref{sec:interference_strategy}, we first make the identification that the full amplitude for an unpolarized intermediate $W^{(*)}$, illustrated in Fig.~\ref{fig:polexpand_dy}, is the sum of amplitudes for helicity-polarized intermediate $W^{(*)}_\lambda$.
-There are no non-resonant diagrams at this order $(\mathcal{M}_{\rm non-res}=0)$.
+Following the strategy for computing polarization interference in Sec.~\ref{sec:interference_strategy}, we first make the identification that the full amplitude for an unpolarized intermediate $W^{(*)}$ is the sum of amplitudes for helicity-polarized intermediate $W^{(*)}_\lambda$.
+This identification is illustrated in Fig.~\ref{fig:wPolar_MEsum_w1Jet}.
 Next, we make the identification that the outgoing graph $G_{out}^\beta$ is just the $(\nu_\tau\tau^+)$ current $J_{out}^\beta$.
-This is given by
+For $W_\lambda$ momentum $q = p_u+p_d - k= p_\tau+p_\nu$, this is given by

 The incoming graph $G_{in}^\alpha=\mathcal{D}^\alpha_{in}+\mathcal{U}^\alpha_{in}$ is composed of two $(u\overline{d}g)$ currents.
-The first, labeled $\mathcal{D}^\alpha_{in}$ and shown in Fig.~\ref{Wjet}(a), features $d\to d^*g$ emission and a $t$-channel $d^*$ with momentum $p_b$.
-The second, labeled $\mathcal{U}^\alpha_{in}$ and shown in Fig.~\ref{Wjet}(b), features a $u\to u^*g$ emission and a $t$-channel $u^*$ with momentum $p_a$.
+The first, labeled $\mathcal{D}^\alpha_{in}$ and shown in Fig.~\ref{Wjet}(a), features $d\to d^*g$ emission and a $t$-channel $d^*$ with momentum $p_b=p_d -k$.
+The second, labeled $\mathcal{U}^\alpha_{in}$ and shown in Fig.~\ref{Wjet}(b), features a $u\to u^*g$ emission and a $t$-channel $u^*$ with momentum $p_a=p_u -k$.
 Explicitly, these are given by

 Here, $g_s= \sqrt{4\pi \alpha_s}$ is the strong coupling constant, $T^A_{jk}$ is the color matrix for quark-gluon vertex, $\delta_{jk}$ is the (trivial) color matrix for the quark-$W$ vertex, $\epsilon_\rho^*(k,\lambda_g)$ is the polarization vector for the outgoing gluon [same expression as given in Eq.~\eqref{eq:polvec_transverse}].